 What are soft-tissue injuries?

-Many activities can lead to soft-tissue damage of the muscles, ligaments, and tendons.
+Many activities can lead to damage of the muscles, ligaments, tendons, and other soft

+tissues.
 The result can be pain, swelling, and bruising.
-Soft-tissue injuries are classified
+Soft-tissue injuries are

 What is a bruise?